MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

     System.Diagnostics.Debug.WriteLine("AccountsSettingsPane command invoked: " + command.Id);
 }

 // Configure which types accounts should be available to choose from.
-The default is MSA, but AAD will come in the future.
+The default is MSA, but AAD is also supported. var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.Msa);

-// ClientId is only required for approving admin level consent in AAD tenants. var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.MSA, "YOUR_CLIENT_ID_HERE");
+// ClientId is only required for approving admin level consent in AAD tenants or for supporting advanced authentication scenarios like SSO.
+//var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.Aad, "YOUR_CLIENT_ID_HERE");

 // Configure details to present in the AccountsSettingsPane, such as custom header text and links. var accountsSettingsPaneConfig = new AccountsSettingsPaneConfig(